Best Way to Send Money to India from UK at Best Rates!

 Bonus Tip: Use WorldRemit if you need to transfer a larger amount (over £3000) – the £1.99 cost is justified as you increase the amount you send to India.I suggest using free first transfer limits on TranferWise and

-So there you have it – a list of cost-effective ways to send money to India from the UK.
+So there you have it – a list of cost-effective and best ways to send money to India from UK.

 You can contact me in the comments section below if you face any issues when sending money to India with Transferwise, Xendpay or WorldRemit.